yodrew/darkroomretreat/manuscript/sample-note.md

-# sample
+# sample note

-This sample leaves out 8 chapters (of 11).
+This sample has two more chapters.
+It leaves out most of them.
 The entire book is online at [darkroomretreat.com](https://darkroomretreat.com).